Contentify/Contentify/readme.md

 Website: [contentify.org](http://contentify.org/)

-> NOTE: This is a stable, but old version!
-Please consider moving on to [Contentify 2](https://github.com/Contentify/Contentify/issues/52).
+> NOTE: This is the stable, but old 1.2 version! we still maintain 1.2, however, please consider moving on to [Contentify 2](https://github.com/Contentify/Contentify/issues/52).

 ### Clone Repository